 Can a child not in a partner school prepare and write the exam on his own?

-Yes, a child can prepare and write the exams on his own through any of our British council private candidate centres.
+Yes, a child can from lower secondary level can prepare and write the exams on his own through any of our British council private candidate centres.
+We currently do not have private candidate centre primary candidates.

-Do you assist in getting universities outside the country for students who want to study abroad?
+Do you assist in securing admission to foreign universities for candidates?

-No, we currently don’t.
+No, we currently do not offer this service.
+However our colleagues in Higher Education team in the Britih Council conduct annual admission fairs where universities from the UK attens to candidates seeking entrance to their institutions.
+We always inform our associate schools of these opportunities.

 What is IGCSE and ICE?